Graduation Gifts for Every Kind of 2016 Graduate

 Practical gifts certainly don't have to be dull - consider the example of an upgraded laptop or a new car.
-But for a gift that fits into any budget and is practically guaranteed not to go unused, find out where your grad is most likely to do her grocery shopping - Safeway, Walmart, Target, Peapod, wherever - and buy her a gift card in the denomination of your choice.
+But for a gift that fits into any budget and is practically guaranteed not to go unused, find out where your grad is most likely to do his or her grocery shopping -- Safeway, Walmart, Target, Peapod, wherever -- and buy her a gift card in the denomination of your choice.
 This is the kind of "boring practical gift" that suddenly becomes pretty cool when your grad has nine dollars in his or her bank account and nothing but a lonely jar of pickle juice in the fridge.

 For the grad who has everything:

-Even in this economy, not every new grad needs help stocking their apartment or upgrading their computer.
+Not every new grad needs help stocking their apartment or upgrading their computer.
 If you're buying for someone who's mostly set for the future, it may be best to focus your efforts on celebrating the present.

 For the grad who's headed back to school:

 Someone who's going off to college or on to grad school is in a different position from other grads - embracing campus life is like entering an alternate dimension where the bad news is that well-worn, widely-available used books are often priced upwards of $100, but the good news is that it is entirely socially acceptable to make a regular meal of 3 A.M. buffalo wings.

 Equip your grad for the quirks and quiddities of this magical upside-down fantasyland with:

 - A gift card to their college bookstore